hb020/sds1004x_bode/README.md

 * [espBode](https://github.com/awakephd/espBode) - an interface between a Siglent SDS1000X-E/SDS800X-HD/SDS1000X-HD scope and FY AWGs implemented on ESP-01 module.
 This is a complete rewrite of various espBode repos for only SDS1000X-E, like https://github.com/Hamhackin/espBode and https://github.com/PanKaczka/espBode.

-## Contributing

-I'd like to add here more AWGs but it's impossible to have them all at the home lab.
-If you'd like to write a driver for an AWG which isn't listed here, please contact me.

 ## Authors

 * **Dmitry Melnichansky [@4x1md](https://github.com/4x1md)** - Project idea and implementation.